Saturday Night at the Movies (song)

-"Saturday Night at the Movies" is a song written by Barry Mann and Cynthia Weil, and recorded by The Drifters from the United States with Johnny Moore as vocalist.
+"Saturday Night at the Movies" is a song written by Barry Mann and Cynthia Weil and performed by American vocal group the Drifters with Johnny Moore as vocalist.
 The song was arranged and conducted by Teacho Wiltshire and produced by Bert Berns.

-The song was released as a 1964 single, peaking at #18th position at the Billboard Hot 100.
-In the United Kingdom, the song peaked at #35.

-The song charted again, in the United Kingdom in March 1972 when reissued as a double A-side with "At The Club" peaking at #3 at the UK Singles Chart.
+The song was released as a 1964 single, peaking at number 18 on the US Billboard Hot 100.
+In the United Kingdom, the song peaked at number 35.
+The song charted again in the UK in March 1972 when reissued as a double A-side with "At the Club", peaking at number three on the UK Singles Chart.

 Personnel

-The song was recorded on August 4, 1964 at Atlantic Studios in New York City.
+The song was recorded on August 4, 1964, at Atlantic Studios in New York City.